Where Is Soccer Most Popular?

 Modern soccer as we know it today was invented in 1863 in England, but the earliest records of kicking a ball around started in China in the 2nd and 3rd centuries.
 Since the mid-1860s, soccer has grown over time and become one of the most popular sports in the world.
 The 2018 FIFA World Cup had nearly 3.6 billion viewers, which adds up to more than half of the world population over four years-old.
 Plus, the FIFA World Cup Final in 2018 had 1.1 billion viewers alone.

-From an international standpoint, the FIFA World Cup, along with the Olympics, is the most-watched sporting event in the world; however, individual nations have their own soccer leagues that contribute to the sport’s popularity.
+From an international standpoint, the FIFA World Cup, along with soccer in the Olympics, is the most-watched sporting event in the world.
+However, individual nations also have their own regional soccer leagues that contribute to the sport’s popularity.
 Soccer is so popular and taken quite seriously that former Liverpool FC coach Bill Shankly in the Premier League in England once said, “Some people think football [soccer] is life or death.
 I assure you, it’s much more serious than that.”
-People from all over the world live by soccer, and it gives them opportunities to succeed.
-The sport continues to grow and is incredibly popular around the world, but in some countries, it is more popular than others.

 List of Countries Where Soccer is Most Popular